Adam Silo

-Silo was born on Christmas Day, 1674, and baptized on the 30th.
+Silo was born in Amsterdam on Christmas Day, 1674.
 At the age of 21, when he married, he was making gold thread and also worked as a ship's carpenter.
 He later worked, until the age of 30, as a master ship's builder and sea captain.
-Around 1694, he became a pupil of the artist Theodor van Pee (circa 1668-1746) and learned to paint.
+Around 1694, he became a pupil of the artist Theodor van Pee (c.
+1668–1746) and learned to paint.

 In 1697, he gave instruction in the drawing of ships to Peter the Great, who was visiting Amsterdam at the time.
 Notes made by the tsar during these lessons have survived.
 Peter the Great also purchased some of Silo's paintings.

-The multitalented Silo produced not only paintings but also prints and drawings, which also exclusively depicted maritime scenes.
+Silo produced not only paintings but also prints and drawings, which also exclusively depicted maritime scenes.
 Over 20 etchings by Silo are known.
 He also experimented with the mezzotint technique.
 In his later years, he worked as an instrument builder, making musical instruments, binoculars, magnifying glasses, and telescopes, among others.
 He also produced wax models.

 Silo wrote a number of books, including Afteekeningen van verscheidene soorten en charters van schepen en andere vaartuigen ("Drawings of various types of ships and other vessels", 1757).

-He lived to over 80 years of age, and was buried on 8 October 1760 at the Leidse Kerkhof cemetery in Amsterdam.
+He died in Amsterdam in 1760 at the age of 85 and was buried on 8 October 1760 at the Leidse Kerkhof cemetery in Amsterdam.